While visiting our conservation areas, please leave only footprints and take only pictures.

 The Great Woods is the largest collection of protected conservation parcels in Mansfield.
-The northeastern portion of the woods is located between Route 495, South Main Street, and can be accessed from Judy's Lane.
+The northeastern portion of the woods is located between Route 495, South Main Street, and is accessible from Judy’s Lane.
 This area contains some very pleasant hiking paths.
 There is parking for one or two cars at bend of Fisher Lane.